Frequently Asked Questions

 From the A50 (Nijmegen-Den Bosch).
 Leave the A50 motorway at exit 19 (Renkum/Wageningen/Oosterbeek).
 Turn left at traffic lights and follow signs for Renkum/ Wageningen (N225).
 Continue straight ahead, following signs for Wageningen.
 This road turns into Ritzema Bosweg.
 In Wageningen, take the second exit at the roundabout (straight ahead) and continue along Ritzema Bosweg.
 Turn right at the first set of traffic lights onto Diedenweg (N781), following signs for Utrecht/Ede.
 At next two roundabouts take second exit (straight ahead), the road turns into Mansholtlaan (N781).
 Go straight at the next set of traffic lights and continue along Mansholtlaan (N781).
 At the next roundabout take the third exit (Droevendaalsesteeg).

 If you don't have a room in Wageningen yet, you can probably stay with someone else in your AID-group.
 This can be arranged by your mentor.
 Another option might be sleeping at a association house, you can find information on the websites of SSR-W, KSV Franciscus and Ceres.
 On the Facebook page 'Wageningen Student Plaza' many sleeping places for the AID are offered.
-If this is not possible, you can check the housingdesk website or kamernet for a sleeping place or room to rent.
+If this is not possible, you can check the housingdesk website or Kamernet for a sleeping place or room to rent.
 Housing organisation Idealis takes care of a major part of student housing in Wageningen, you can subscribe for a room on their website but you will not be the only one subscribing.
 Take into account that subscription does not result immediately in a room.

 Don’t have a place to stay during the AID and you also cannot stay with any of your group members?
 Come stay at the AID campsite!
 You can sleep here in your tent (max.
 10-person tent) during the entire AID.
-The cost for the whole AID are €40.
-The camping is equipped with everything you need: showers, toilets, two breakfasts and lots of fun.
+The cost for your whole AID (four days) are €40.
+The camping is equipped with everything you need: showers, toilets, breakfasts and lots of fun.
 So if you don’t want to miss a moment of the AID, fix your spot at the campsite via myAID!
 The camping is situated behind Axis Z.

-Ofcourse!
+Of course!
 You are more than welcome to participate in the AID!
 We would like to get in touch with you to see if and how we can help you during the AID.
 It is very important that you can enjoy the AID to the fullest.

-Yes, ofcourse!
+Yes, of course!
 The AID is not only about the city Wageningen.
 It is also about getting started with your student life and meeting fellow students.
 During the AID you will also be introduced to various associations like sports, study or student related associations.

 Unfortunately, this year it is not possible to arrive later than your first day.
 Nevertheless we hope to see you on all four days!
 The AID will be at least as spectacular as former years despite the corona measures, so it is definitely worth your time.